ergo-services/ergo/docs/networking/service-discovering.md

 **If the node is a registrar client**, resolution uses UDP regardless of whether the target is same-host or cross-host.
 The node extracts the hostname from the target node name (worker@otherhost becomes otherhost), sends a UDP packet to that host on port 4499, and waits for a response.
 For same-host queries, this means UDP to localhost:4499.
 For cross-host queries, it's UDP to the remote host.
 The registrar server (wherever it is) looks up the node and sends back the acceptor list via UDP reply.

 This UDP-based resolution is stateless.
-No connection is maintained.
-Each query is independent.
-This keeps it lightweight but means there's no push notification when remote nodes change - you only discover changes when you query again.
-The TCP connection between client and server is used only for registration and keepalive, not for resolution queries.
+No connection is maintained, and each query is independent, which keeps it lightweight.
+Resolution itself is pull-only: a UDP answer tells you where a node listens now and nothing about later.
+Membership changes do arrive without asking, but over the TCP registration link rather than this path - as the joined and left events described above.

 The resolution response includes everything needed to establish a connection:
 - Acceptor port number